Best Gaming Phones in India 2026: Real Game Tests

 Price: Rs 54,999 (12/256GB)

-The iQOO 13 has quietly become the phone I recommend most to serious mobile gamers who do not want to spend ROG Phone money.
-The Snapdragon 8 Elite paired with iQOO's aggressive performance tuning gives you desktop-class mobile gaming.
+iQOO has quietly become the brand I recommend most to serious mobile gamers who don't want to spend ROG Phone money.
+Snapdragon 8 Elite paired with iQOO's aggressive performance tuning gives you desktop-class mobile gaming.
+I'm not being hyperbolic — the numbers back it up.

 Gaming Performance